Compare Auto Insurance in Indianapolis

 Like most Midwest cities, Indianapolis, IN enjoys four distinct seasons each year.
 Summers are hot, and winter is cold.
 Spring and fall are mostly pleasant despite wild temperature swings that can accompany the change in seasons.
-The rainiest period occurs between May and July, but it rains throughout the year, with 129 days of measurable precipitation in an average year.
+The rainiest period occurs between May and July.
+But it rains throughout the year, with 129 days of rain in an average year.
 That’s a lot of driving in the rain.
 The biggest weather challenge for drivers will be snow and ice.
 On average, there are 23 snowy days each year.

-According to a recent study by TRIP, 17% of major Indianapolis streets are in poor condition, and 21% are mediocre.
-These pothole-riddled streets are in part responsible for the $377 a year drivers pay for extra vehicle operating costs.
+TRIP reports that 22 percent of Indianapolis streets are in poor condition.
+Another 22 percent are mediocre.
+These pothole-riddled streets are in part responsible for the $575 a year drivers pay for extra vehicle operating costs.

-On a positive note, according to TomTom's annual traffic index report, Indianapolis ranked 68th for worst traffic congestion in the US.
-TomTom reports that the average commuter spends an additional 15 minutes per hour stuck in traffic during rush hour commutes and 59 hours a year for peak hour commutes of 30 minutes.
+TomTom ranked Indianapolis 187th for worst traffic congestion in the world.
+TomTom reports that the average commuter spends an extra 15 minutes per day stuck in traffic during rush hour commutes.
+And 58 hours a year for peak hour commutes of 30 minutes.

 Moving violations such as failure to stop, drunk driving, speeding tickets, and accidents can add points to your driver's license.
 You could end up with a bad driving record and need to purchase expensive high-risk auto insurance.